Frequently Asked Questions

 Q: I currently work full-time and do not have time to complete a 300-hour internship in addition to my job, so how do I meet that requirement?

 A: Students are often able to complete the internship requirement during their normal working hours at their place of employment.
 In some cases, if students have significant administrative experience (at least three years) in a variety of fundamental administrative areas, the internship requirement may be waived at the department's discretion.
 You should meet with the Internship Coordinator to discuss your particular situation.

-Q: What happens if my site supervisor leaves the organization during my internship or capstone?
+Q: What happens if my site supervisor leaves the organization during my internship?